Mastering Bar Chords Will Bring You FREEDOM On The Guitar

 Hi there!
-My name is Jonathan Boettcher, and although it has been nearly two decades since I first learned to play the guitar, I can still remember the first time I took a crack at a bar chord.
+My name is Jonathan Boettcher, and although it has been a couple of decades since I first learned to play the guitar, I can still remember the first time I took a crack at a bar chord.

 Once I mastered that B minor chord - and yes it did take practice - all of a sudden that effort payed off in spades as all the other bar chords followed in a cascade after that.